NateWritesCode/bbfun/README.md

 - [Out of the Park Baseball](https://www.ootpdevelopments.com/out-of-the-park-baseball-home/) for player ratings
 - [PitchFx](https://baseballsavant.mlb.com/statcast_search) for pitch data

+## Current Bun limitations

+- Haven't been able to find a Node.js machine learning library that works in Bun.
+I'm currently using TensorFlowJS, but it's not ideal.
+Training is slow and need to save/access the models via upload and download the models to/from the server.

 ## Feedback

 The main reason I'm creating this simulator is to learn.
 If you have any feedback, comments, or questions please reach out.
 I'm open to any suggestions and ideas.